appyoumake/Appyoumake/docs/COMPONENTS REFERENCE - code_dt.js file.md

 * Request user input, for instance selecting where to center a map or a Youtube video to show.
 * Manipulate the HTML of the component at DT, either based on settings in the conf.yml file or input from the app creator.
 * Upload files required by the component, for instance videos.
-* Provide standard MLAB functionality, such as changing the HTML tag type.
+* Provide standard Appyoumake functionality, such as changing the HTML tag type.
 * Provide custom formatting functionality, for instance make selections bold or italic.
 * Collect variables for use at runtime and store these using the setVariable() API function.
 * Generate basic Javascript (if required) and store it using the setScript() API function.

 **NB: Such Javascript usage should be kept to a minimum, ideally components use code_rt.js for functions and use variable storage instead.**

 The functionality in code_dt.js is wholly determined by what the component is trying to achieve.
-If one is writing a component that displays a Twitter feed it would be natural to have functions that requests which tags and/or user feeds to follow, perhaps coupled with some formatting options such as size of the font, if it should have a border or not, if it should fill the whole screen, etc. These formatting options should as far as possible rely on predefined styles (through the use of CSS3 classes) that Mlab templates provide, please refer to the [template](HOWTO%20-%20Template%20Design%20%26%20Development.md) document which lists these classes.
+If one is writing a component that displays a Twitter feed it would be natural to have functions that requests which tags and/or user feeds to follow, perhaps coupled with some formatting options such as size of the font, if it should have a border or not, if it should fill the whole screen, etc. These formatting options should as far as possible rely on predefined styles (through the use of CSS3 classes) that Appyoumake templates provide, please refer to the [template](HOWTO%20-%20Template%20Design%20%26%20Development.md) document which lists these classes.

-The choices made by the app creator must be stored in the app at DT, either by updating the HTML or storing Javascript variables through the MLAB DT API, then the RT part of the component code ([code_rt.js]()) will use this information to display the component and/or interact with the user.
+The choices made by the app creator must be stored in the app at DT, either by updating the HTML or storing Javascript variables through the Appyoumake DT API, then the RT part of the component code ([code_rt.js]()) will use this information to display the component and/or interact with the user.

-This file must be structured as the "inner content" of an object due to the way MLAB loads the code and assigns it to an internal structure outside the control of the component itself.
+This file must be structured as the "inner content" of an object due to the way Appyoumake loads the code and assigns it to an internal structure outside the control of the component itself.
 This is the correct way of doing this:

 ```Javascript
 //first line of file